wfcommons/WfCommons/docs/source/generating_workflows_recipe.rst

 .. _generating-workflows-recipe-label:

-Generating Workflows Recipe
+Generating Workflows Recipes
 ============================

 **WfChef** is the WfCommons component that automates the construction of synthetic workflow generators for any given workflow application.
 The input to this component is a set of real workflow instances described in the *WfFormat* (e.g., instances available in **WfInstances**).
-WfChef automatically analyzes the real workflow instances for two purposes.
+WfChef automatically analyzes a set of real workflow instances for two purposes.
 First, it discovers workflow subgraphs that represent fundamental task dependency patterns.
 Second, it derives statistical models of the workflow tasks' performance characteristics (more details :ref:`.. _traces-label:`).